National Kaohsiung Center for the Arts: History

 Weiwuying Metropolitan Park was once a recruitment base as the Southern part of Taiwan and a deserted military training base during the Qing dynasty and Japanese colonial period.
 However, the Military Council of Nationalist Kuomintang (KMT) determined that the camp was no longer suitable for military purposes in 1979, which led to the evacuation of the camp.
-In 2003, the project was initiated by the Executive Yuan in hopes of transforming the area into a national performance center as a part of the top ten stimulus projects of the country.
-The preparatory office was set up by the Cultural Construction Committee of the Executive Yuan on 15 March 2006.
-In 2007, the design firm Mecanoo Architecten won the design and construction rights.
-The construction for the main building was completed in 2012.
+In 2003, the project was initiated by the Executive Yuan in hopes of redeveloping the area with a three-in-one structure consisting of a metropolitan park, an arts center, and a specific business district.
+The arts center then became part of the new top ten stimulus projects of the country.